totemorg/totem/README.md

-# Totem TOTEM
+# TOTEM

 [![Forked from SourceForge](https://sourceforge.net)]

-[Totem](https://git.geointapps.org/acmesds/transfer)'s TOTEM module provides an HTTP-HTTPS service configured with/without the following features:
+The TOTEM module provides an HTTP-HTTPS service configured with/without the following features:

 	+ routing methods for table, engine, and file objects
 	+ Denial-of-Service protection